aaronwangj/FlappyBird-AI/README.md

 # FlappyBird-AI

 An AI that plays Flappy Bird.
-The AI is powered by feedforward neural networks created using an evolutionary algorithm, NEAT (NeuroEvolution of Augmenting Topologies).
+The AI is powered by a feedforward neural network created using an evolutionary algorithm, NEAT (NeuroEvolution of Augmenting Topologies).
 In collaboration with Tim Ruscica.

 ## NEAT Overview
 In short, the algorithm mimics Darwin's natural selection by assigning fitness scores to each bird; these scores are incremented based on how long each bird lives, and those with the highest fitness scores play in the next generation with a set mutation rate.
 As generations progress, the best artificial neural network architectures and weights that lead to the highest fitness score will be discovered and used.